dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 {% endprettify %}

+### AVOID `late` variables if you need to check whether they are initialized.

+Dart offers no way to tell if a `late` variable has been initialized or assigned to.
+If you access it, it either immediately runs the initializer if it has one or throws an exception.
+Sometimes you have some state that is lazily initialized where `late` would be a good fit, but you also need to be able to *tell* if the initialization has happened yet.

+You could do that by storing the state in a `late` variable and then have a separate boolean field to track whether the variable has been set.
+This works, but is redundant since Dart *internally* still needs to maintain the initialized status of the `late` variable.
+Instead, it's usually clearer to make the variable non-`late` and nullable.
+Then you can check the variable for `null` to see if it has been initialized.
+(Of course, if `null` is a valid initialized value for the variable, then it does make sense to have a separate boolean field.)

 ### CONSIDER copying a nullable field to a local variable to enable type promotion.

 Checking that a nullable variable is not equal to `null` promotes the variable